 - Three academic or professional recommendation letters.
-A sample recommendation form is available (scroll to the bottom).
+A sample recommendation form) is available (scroll to the bottom of the pdf document).
 The recommendations should be sent directly to the UH Hilo Graduate Office of Admissions by the letter writers;

 - GRE General Test scores (sent to UH Hilo Graduate Office of Admissions directly by the testing service).

 In addition, international applicants must submit the following items: